analogdevicesinc/msdk/Examples/MAX78000/EEPROM_Emulator/README.md

 The default slave address of the EEPROM is 0x24.
 This can be modified by changing the value of the EEPROM_ADDR define in include/eeprom.h.

+To help with syncronization, a "Ready Signal" is output from a GPIO pin.
+When the signal is high, the EEPROM is not currently processing a transaction and is ready for the next transaction to begin.
+When the signal is low, the EEPROM has either not been initialized or is currently still processing the previous transaction, and thus is not ready to process the next transaction.

 **** NOTE ****: Due to the limitations of the flash controller, this example was implemented with a pseudo-cache.
 The cache copies the current page being operated on into volatile memory, where all reads and writes are performed.
 The cache is only written back to flash when there is a cache miss.
 So, if you wish to ensure the data you have written gets stored in flash, you will need to perform a read or write operation on another flash page.
 For reference, the flash memory used as EEPROM memory in this example is made up of four 8KiB flash pages.

 ## Setup